prashantbarca/prashantbarca.github.io/_posts/2017-04-20-libfuzzer.md

 ## Setting up the environment

 - This section is a mirror of the libFuzzer tutorial.
+You will find the instructions at [https://github.com/google/fuzzer-test-suite/blob/master/tutorial/libFuzzerTutorial.md](https://github.com/google/fuzzer-test-suite/blob/master/tutorial/libFuzzerTutorial.md).

 - Install git
   ```shell